Preview: New York Giants at Dallas Cowboys, November 24, 2022

 - CB Adoree’ Jackson (knee – out)

-- CB Fabiran Moreau (oblique – out)
+- CB Fabian Moreau (oblique – out)

 - S Dane Belton (clavicle – questionable)